lgmorand/training-aks-lab2/_entries/01-01 prerequisites.md

 #### Tips for uploading and editing files in Azure Cloud Shell

 - You can use `code <file you want to edit>` in Azure Cloud Shell to open the built-in text editor.
+The "Close" icon is on the top right corner and is sometimes not visible.
 - You can upload files to the Azure Cloud Shell by dragging and dropping them
-- You can also do a `curl -o filename.ext https://file-url/filename.ext` to download a file from the internet.
+- You can also do a `curl -o filename.ext https://file-url/filename.ext` to download a file from the internet. (or use the *git clone* command)